civictechdc/codefordc.github.com/_resources/codeofconduct.md

 # Code of Conduct

 Code for DC is an organization about working, as a group, to empower ourselves and others to improve our local community through technology.
-Code for DC is committed to providing a safe and welcoming space, without regard to age, gender, race, ethnicity, nationality, sexual orientation, gender identity, gender expression, disability, physical appearance, religion, level of knowledge, level of experience, or any other attribute.
+Code for DC is committed to providing a safe and welcoming space, without regard to age, gender, race, ethnicity, nationality, sexual orientation, gender identity, gender expression, mental or physical disability, physical appearance, neuro(a)typicality, religion, level of knowledge, level of experience, parental status, marital status, socioeconomic status or background, political affiliation, or any other attribute.
 The captains of Code for DC ("Captains") share the responsibility of enforcing these policies as necessary to maintain an open and welcoming environment.

 As the organizers of Code for DC, we believe that the below principles are essential to maintaining this environment.
 In addition, we believe that they are good principles for life in general.